This DIY tiled table top was a welcome and refreshing change to this dated thrift store find!

 Then I gave it a coat of white paint….but after it sat for a day I noticed a couple of tiny spots of “bleed-thru”.

 Both of them were in the crevices, like this…

-I’m guessing the spray just didn’t get down into those crevices good enough.
+I’m guessing the spray just didn’t get down into those crevices well enough.

 So I just went back over those areas with liquid Shellac.